 The Bureau of Engraving and Printing offers this as a FREE service and has returned more than $30M to more than 30,000 claimants a year!

-So, round up the pieces of the twenties your toddler turned into spaghetti and follow these submission instructions to see if you can get your bills back!
+So, round up the pieces of the twenties your toddler turned into confetti and follow these submission instructions to see if you can get your bills back!

 Check out this video for an interesting story on how one man used this service to retrieve his rent money…even though his dog had different plans for it!